eDagnone/VoiceHotkey/README.txt

 =========================================================================================
 HOW TO MAKE YOUR OWN COMMMANDS
 =========================================================================================

+Open the Commands.txt file with any text editor (ex.
+Notepad).

 Each line is made up of an Action Type, an Arguement, and (optionally) a Modifier Putting a bunch of lines makes a command